 About Palliative and Hospice Care

-The goal of palliative care is to help those with serious but not life-threating illnesses feel better.
+The goal of palliative care is to help those with serious but not life-threatening illnesses feel better.
 It prevents or treats symptoms and side effects of diseases and treats emotional, social, practical, and spiritual problems that illnesses can bring up.
 Palliative care may be given when the illness is diagnosed, throughout treatment, during follow-up, and at the end of life.
-It helps people live with the symptoms of long-running illnesses such as cancer, heart disease, lung disease, kidney disease, dementia, ALS, and AIDS, or with the side effects of any current treatments.
+This assisted living service helps people live with the symptoms of long-running illnesses such as cancer, heart disease, lung disease, kidney disease, dementia, ALS, and AIDS, or with the side effects of any current treatments.

 Hospice care involves a team-oriented approach which includes medical care, pain management, emotional support, and spiritual support specifically tailored to a patient’s needs and wishes.
 Hospice care is reserved for terminally ill patients when treatment is no longer curative during the last 6 months of life.

 Palliative and hospice care both offer compassionate care for patients with life-limiting illnesses, but palliative care — a component of hospice care — can be used as a separate area of practice while the patient is receiving treatment.
 Although both can provide patients with comfort, palliative care can begin at diagnosis while hospice care only begins after treatment of the disease is ceased and when it is clear that the person is not going to survive the illness.